Ransaka/Ransaka/welcome.md

     - Work closely with the product team to understand the business requirements and formulate the data science roadmap.
     - Build customer attrition prediction models for one of the leading productivity management applications in the USA.
     - Reasearch and build scoring models for the measurement of the employee's productivity.
+    - Use LoRA fine-tuning to adapt LLMs into specific domains.
+    - Use langchain to build interactive chatbots with memory.

     And jurney continues...

     Skills: